Back

 Arrest and Legal Proceedings

-Dayton James Webber is a 27-year-old professional cornhole player.
-He gained public recognition for his athletic achievements despite being a quadruple amputee.
-He reportedly lost his arms and legs at 10 months old due to a severe blood infection, described as a bacterial infection or Streptococcus pneumoniae leading to sepsis.
+Dayton James Webber, 27, gained public recognition as a professional cornhole player.
+He lost his arms and legs at 10 months old due to a severe bacterial infection, identified as Streptococcus pneumoniae, which led to sepsis and necessitated amputations.

 American Cornhole League Statement